 If you are a person living with disability or caring for someone with disability in New South Wales, you may have noticed some changes in the way that disability services are delivered.
-Services which were delivered through NSW state government agencies are now delivered through the National Disability Insurance Scheme (NDIS).
+Services that were delivered through NSW state government agencies are now delivered through the National Disability Insurance Scheme (NDIS).

 Sources of help for the NDIS

-Last reviewed: July 2018
+Last reviewed: June 2021